-If you need to get your creative juices flowing again, you’ll find 10 brainstorming tips below that are sure to help you get your blog back on track in no time!
+If you need to get your creative juices flowing again, you’ll find 10 brainstorming tips below that are sure to help you get your real estate blog back on track!

 Brainstorming Tip #1: Have a place to collect all of your ideas.